undreamai/LLMUnity/README.md

 </details>

 ## Search system
-LLMUnity implements a super-fast similarity search functionality with a Retrieval-Augmented Generation (RAG) system.
+LLMUnity implements a super-fast similarity search functionality with a Retrieval-Augmented Generation (RAG) system.<br>
 This works as follows.

 **Building the data** You provide text inputs (a phrase, paragraph, document) to add in the data<br>
 Each input is split into sentences (optional) and encoded into embeddings with a deep learning model.